Automakers' March U.S. sales rise, lifted by strong economy

-DETROIT (Reuters) - Detroit’s automakers posted sales gains in new vehicles in March on the back of a strong U.S. economy, sending shares in both General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N) up in early trading.
+DETROIT, April 3 (Reuters) - Detroit’s automakers posted sales gains in new vehicles in March on the back of a strong U.S. economy, sending shares in both General Motors Co and Fiat Chrysler Automobiles NV up in early trading.

 GM posted a 16 percent jump in new vehicle sales from the previous March, led by a 14 percent increase in higher-margin retail sales to consumers.
 Fiat Chrysler (FCA) reported a 14 percent increase in sales in March.
 FCA said it saw a 45 percent spike in sales of its popular Jeep models, giving the brand its best sales month on record.